Krrish-Devani/Spotify-Clone/README.md

 # Spotify-Clone
-This is a Spotify clone made only the frontend side using
+This is a Spotify clone
+It is created using the help of HTML and CSS